geekananya/social-media-platform/README.md

 # Connect: A Social Media Platform
 Built Using: ReactJS, NodeJs, Express and MongoDB.

-[Deployed here](https://connect-social-media-app.netlify.app/)
+# Features
+- **Fully responsive** on desktop and mobile.
+- Secure Authentication
+- Create new text and image posts.
+- Like posts
+- Search posts by tags.
+- View and Edit your profile.
+- View Trending tags and Active users

 # Run the project
 1. Clone this repository.